pish-pish/SuperBMD/README.md

 Supported texture formats: I4, I8, IA4, IA8, RGB565, RGB5A3, RGBA32, and CMPR.
 Supported wrap modes: ClampToEdge, Repeat and MirroredRepeat When using I4 or I8, note that intensity equals alpha.

+Textures can be specified in the texture header file multiple times.
+In that case the texture data is stored only once but multiple headers are written.
+Different instances of the texture are referenced by the material in the material json file.
+Example: ``texture:1`` means that the material references the second instance of a texture named ``texture`` inside the texture header file.

 ## Attribution
 Special thanks to Gamma (Sage-of-Mirrors) for creating SuperBMD, to LagoLunatic for the work on their fork that